AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 ### Include filter criteria in line visualizations and sparklines

-Any filter criteria that you apply to a freeform table can be included in line visualizations and sparklines.
+Any filter criteria that you apply to a freeform table can be included in sparklines and connected line visualizations.

 Line visualizations and sparklines are located in the following areas of Analysis Workspace: